 NoSQL Database.
-MapR-DB is a multi-model NoSQL database that natively supports JSON document and wide column data models with high performance, consistent low latency, strong consistency, multi-master replication, granular security, and completely automatic self-tuning.
+MapR Database is a multi-model NoSQL database that natively supports JSON document and wide column data models with high performance, consistent low latency, strong consistency, multi-master replication, granular security, and completely automatic self-tuning.

 Event Streaming.
-MapR Streams is a publish-subscribe, event stream transport engine for reliably delivering ordered messages at high volumes and velocities.
+MapR Event Store is a publish-subscribe, event stream transport engine for reliably delivering ordered messages at high volumes and velocities.

 Apache™ Hadoop®.
 MapR provides open source ecosystem projects to handle a variety of big data management tasks.
 Projects include Apache Storm™, Apache Pig, Apache Hive™, Apache Mahout™, YARN, Apache Sqoop™, Apache Flume™, and more.